Turkey cracks down on building contractors as quake death toll reaches grim milestone - KTVZ

 Crackdown on contractors

-Amid growing public anger, Turkish authorities have arrested tens of contractors and detained many others accused of “negligence” over building collapses.
+Amid growing public anger, authorities in Turkey are investigating 163 people in connection with building collapses.
+Of those under investigation, eight have been arrested and 48 are in police custody, according to Turkey’s state-run news agency Anadolu.

+Eight were arrested pending trial, whose responsibilities were determined by public prosecutors, Anadolu reported.
+Authorities didn’t provide further details of what they’re being investigated for.

-During his visit to Diyarbakir on Monday, Turkey’s justice minister Bekir Bozdag said the public prosecutor’s offices in all earthquake-affected areas were conducting the judicial investigations.
+During a visit to Diyarbakir earlier on Monday, Turkey’s justice minister Bekir Bozdag said the public prosecutor’s offices in all earthquake-affected areas were conducting the judicial investigations.

 Bozdag explained that “some of the buildings are 30 years old, some are older, some are 20, and some were built more recently, so our municipalities have this information.”
 He added: “Audits are subject to the evaluation of this information, and our public prosecutors carry out investigations to determine who is involved in these constructions.”

-Bozdag previously revealed on Sunday that at least 134 people are being treated as suspects and are under investigation in relation to the construction of buildings destroyed during the earthquake.

-“Three of these suspects were arrested pending trial, seven of them in custody, seven banned from travel,” Bozdag had said.
-“Negligence detected, we will do what the law necessitates.”

-According to Turkey’s state news agency Anadolu, prosecutors in the city of Malatya issued arrest warrants for 31 people on Monday over ties to collapsed buildings.
+According to Anadolu, prosecutors in the city of Malatya issued arrest warrants for 31 people on Monday over ties to collapsed buildings.

 Nazmi Tosun, a construction supervisor and technical representative of Emre Apartment, which was destroyed in Gaziantep province, was arrested in Istanbul early on Monday, Anadolu reported, citing the security forces.